inclusive-design/standards.inclusivedesign.ca/src/collections/projects/en/communication-access-within-the-accessible-canada-act.md

 title: Communication Access within the Accessible Canada Act
 slug: communication-access
 uuid: 05e178eb-9343-4b9f-b1d0-536ef907756d
-excerpt: The goal of Communication Access project is to inform development of communication access standards and regulations under the Accessible Canada Act.
+excerpt: The goal of the Communication Access project is to inform development of communication access standards and regulations under the Accessible Canada Act.
 previewImageAlt: ''
 color: red
 ---